NotAShelf/Ioshelfka/README.md

 [Iosevka]: https://typeof.net/Iosevka

 Home-baked [Iosevka] builds created for personal use.
+Based on the FiraCode template, with font tweaks from all font variants as I see fit.

 | Preview                              |
 | ------------------------------------ |